-In addition to being the home of the men's and women's International C-1 Pro World Championship Race, featuring a purse of over $7,000, Canton Canoe Weekend hosts amateur and recreational races over the two-day event.
-The various categories include canoe, kayak and stand up paddleboard (SUP) races, a relay race, and antique and voyager canoe races.
+In addition to being the home of the men's and women's International C-1 Pro World Championship Race, Canton Canoe Weekend hosts amateur and recreational races over the weekend event.
+The various categories include canoe, kayak and stand up paddleboard (SUP) races, a relay race, the Rushton Tour on Friday afternoon and antique and voyager canoe races.
 Amateur and recreational paddlers of all skill levels from the local community, New York State and the Northeast, and pro paddlers from across the U.S. and Canada, paddle distances ranging from 3-14 miles on the scenic Grasse and Little Rivers.
 These rivers flow through the rural countryside, skirting the edge of the Village.
 The forested floodplains and grassy river banks provide a pleasant backdrop for onlookers and racers alike.
-The start and finish line and race headquarters are located in Taylor Park, which offers amenities such as camping, a playground for children, food, vendors and music – meeting all of the basic needs of racers and spectators alike.
+The start and finish line and race headquarters are located in Taylor Park, which offers amenities such as camping, a playground for children, food vendors and music – meeting all of the basic needs of racers and spectators alike.

 While many racers take this event quite seriously, there is plenty of fun for recreational and casual paddlers.
 Paddlers of all abilities are invited to join in!
 Any non-motorized boat; canoe, kayak or SUP is welcome!